 Q04 Receiving frequent recognition:

 Make recognition a regular agenda item to demonstrate appreciation for individuals' different contributions to the team and organization.

 Q05 Someone cares about me:

-Ask employees: What would make you feel like a valued member of this team?
+Ask employees: What would make you feel like a valued team member?
 Individualize the approach to leading team members based on how they say they want to be treated.